-- Aggregation: If observed, aggregation may be treated using sonication (bath sonicator, ~10 minutes; probe sonicator, ~1 minute). - Washing: Standard washing methodologies are recommended, i.e. centrifugation where practicable, and dialysis or filtration for microspheres <500nm.
-Please note that carboxyl (COOH) or amine (NH2) surface groups (from silane) will equilibrate with those in the suspending solution.
-It is therefore expected that some amount of surface groups will be removed with each aqueous wash.
+Aggregation: If observed, aggregation may be treated using sonication (bath sonicator, ~10 minutes; probe sonicator, ~1 minute).

-- 3. Transitioning Microspheres into a Solvent and Drying: Silica microspheres >0.5μm in diameter may be dried to a powder.
+- Washing: Standard washing methodologies are recommended, i.e. centrifugation where practicable, and dialysis or filtration for microspheres <500nm.
+Please note that carboxyl (COOH) or amine (NH2) surface groups are in equilibrium with those in the suspending solution.
+It is therefore expected that some amount of surface groups will be removed with each wash. - 3.
+Transitioning Microspheres into a Solvent and Drying: Silica microspheres >0.5μm in diameter may be dried to a powder.
 To dehydrate the surface (removed adsorbed water), the microspheres should first be washed with an organic solvent, such as ethanol or THF.
-Researchers should then begin by transitioning the microspheres from an aqueous buffer to solutions of increasing solvent concentration, and then separating them from solution (via settling, centrifugation, or filtration).
+Researchers should then begin by transitioning the microspheres from an aqueous buffer to solutions of increasing solvent concentration, and then separating them from solution (via settling, centrifugation or filtration).
 The microspheres are then dried from a moist cake, either in the open air or in a drying oven (e.g. 24 hours at 70°C).
-The dry cake may be crushed to a powder with a mortar and pestle.
-Dried powder will be extremely hygroscopic, and may be stored in a sealed desiccator with desiccant changed as needed, if required for the application. - Suspending Dry Microspheres: Dry silica microspheres may be dispersed in aqueous buffers or solvents (e.g. ethanol, methanol, THF, or DMSO).
-An appropriate amount of silica powder should be added to the fluid of interest (dilute suspensions are easier to handle), typically around 1 - 10%), and rigorously vortexed.
+The dry cake may be crushed to a powder with a mortar and pestle. - 4.
+Suspending Dry Microspheres: Dry silica microspheres may be dispersed in aqueous buffers or solvents (e.g. ethanol, methanol, THF or DMSO).
+An appropriate amount of silica powder should be added to the fluid of interest (dilute suspensions are easier to handle), and rigorously vortexed.
 The vial or tube containing the silica suspension should then be placed in a sonic bath.
 (Note: Probe sonicators are typically ineffective for dispersing powders.)
 Bath sonicate for ~10 minutes, and confirm that the microspheres are dispersed by viewing a drop of suspension under a light microscope (400X magnification).
 Individual microspheres 1μm or larger may be discerned at this magnification, and clumps of smaller microspheres will be clearly visible.
-If clumps are visible, continue to bath sonicate for 10 minute cycles until the spheres are fully dispersed.
-For continued issues with aggregates/clumps, pregrinding of the powder with a mortar/pestle may aid in resuspension.
-Furthermore, a filter of appropriate pore size can be used to remove undesired aggregates (surfactant may be necessary during the filter process to prevent the formation of a cake over the pores).
-It's also important to remember that pH, salts, or the buffer, could be contributing to clumping as well. - 5.
+If clumps are visible, continue to bath sonicate for 10 minute cycles until the spheres are fully dispersed. - 5.
 Coating Microspheres: To covalently couple biomolecules to silica microspheres, the spheres must first be derivatized.
 This typically involves the regeneration of hydroxyl groups through an acid incubation (2N nitric acid at room temperature for 1 hour with rotation) followed by immediate silanization, or drying and later silanization.
 Acid-washed or derivatized (silanized) spheres should be stored dry with a desiccant.
 See the References section for additional protocols.